Cuperino/Display-to-Light-Panels/README.md

 # Display-to-Light-Panel
-Turns your computer monitor into a ligjht panel for video and photography
+Turns your computer monitor into a light panel for video and photography